MechanicSCB/council/readme.md

 DB_PASSWORD=
 ```

+1. Visit: http://council.test/register and register an account.

+1. Edit `config/council.php`, adding the email address of the account you just created.

+1. Visit: http://council.test/admin/channels and add at least one channel.

 ### Step 3.

 reCAPTCHA is a Google tool to help prevent forum spam.
 You'll need to create a free account (don't worry, it's quick).